muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 * Any value of the .NET structure type `System.Boolean`.

-Not permitted is any of the following, to keep things more correct and simpler:
+Not permitted for a **Boolean** is any of the following, to keep things more correct and simpler:

 * Any value of any numeric type such that zero/one represents false/true.